bugdie4k/fmt/README.md

   *USAGE:* `m> arg*`

-Note that there can be several `p>` and `m>` in one `dbp` call in random order.
+Note that there can be several `p>` and `m>` in one `dbp` call in a random order.
 See this [example](example#dbp6).

 #### Markup

-There are several "markup" keywords that can change looks of a message.
+There are several "markup" keywords that can change the looks of a message.

 - `d` - delimiter